etg24/EventSourcing/README.md

 Its purpose is to provide inspiration for writing your own customized set of tools for working with CQRS/ES. *I do not recommend using this package without understanding the underlaying concepts first.*

 ## Installation
-This package is not yet on packagist, so for now just clone it.
-Soon it will be available through composer directly ;)

 ```
 $ composer require etg24/eventsourcing ~0.9.0